wesbos/es6-articles/09 - Default Function Arguments.md

 What happens if we want to automatically assume 13% tax rate, and we want to assume a 15% tip rate?

 What we could do is just pass in our $100 meal and get our result.
-If we take those things off our function, `console.log` get tell us `NaN`, or "not a number".
+If we omit `tax` and `tip` — `calculateBill(100)` our function returns us `NaN`, or "not a number".
 That's because we're trying to do math against things that aren't passed in.

 ```js
 function calculateBill(total, tax, tip) {